victorers1/personal-blog/src/content/notes/cpp-data-structures-course.md

 #### Applied to Trees

 **Subtree**: it's like the subset concept.
-Given an existent tree T1, take any of its node, say N1, and imagine it as beeing a root of a smaller tree that preserves N1 children.
+Given an existent tree T1, take any of its nodes, say N1, and imagine it as being a root of a smaller tree that preserves N1 children.
 The resulting tree is called a subtree of T1.

-**Branch**: it's any list of nodes in a tree that are in a non-repeating path from the root to any of its leafs.
+**Branch**: it's any list of nodes in a tree that are in a non-repeating path from the root to any of its leaves.

-**Height**: it's an interger given by the longest branch length.
+**Height**: it's an integer given by the longest branch length.

 **Full**: when every node points to exactly 0 or the maximum number of nodes it can have.
-For binary tree, it's when every node has exactly 0 or 2 children.
+For a binary tree, it's when every node has exactly 0 or 2 children.

 **Perfect**: when every level of the tree is completely filled.
-That is, the graphical diagram is a perfectly simetrical triangle.
+That is, the graphical diagram is a perfectly symmetrical triangle.

 **Complete**: when a tree was filled from left to right with no gaps.

-**Binary Tree**: when all nodes of a tree has 2 pointers, commonly called `left` and `right`.
-These pointers can have null value, but they always exists.
+**Binary Tree**: when all nodes of a tree have 2 pointers, commonly called `left` and `right`.
+These pointers can have null value, but they always exist.

 **Balanced Binary Tree**: The absolute difference of heights of left and right subtrees at any node is less than 1.

 ### Binary Search Tree

-A BST is a Binary Tree that follows this rule when a new node is inserted: *If the new node has an inner value lesser than the parent, it will be possitioned on the left; if it has an inner value greater that the parent, it'll be positioned on the right*.
+A BST is a Binary Tree that follows this rule when a new node is inserted: *If the new node has an inner value lesser than the parent, it will be positioned on the left; if it has an inner value greater that the parent, it'll be positioned on the right*.

 #### Big $\Omicron$

 Lookup, insert and remove algorithms can be $\Omicron(n)$ in the worst possible case, when the tree has only one straight branch with no forks.
 But that would not be a tree, but a singly linked list.
-Because actual trees has multiple branches, this case isn't considered.
+Because actual trees have multiple branches, this case isn't considered.
 So, those operations mentioned earlier are actually considered $\Omicron(\log n)$.

 #### Node class